Welcome to the second Hellfire Short Film Festival by Hellfire Film Festival.

-Hellfire Short Film Festival is hereby granted the rights to utilise an excerpt from any film submitted for promotional purposes of the festival.
-The individual or corporation submitting the film hereby warrants that it is authorized to commit the film for screening, and understands and accepts these requirements, rules and regulations.
+Hellfire Film Festival is hereby granted the rights to utilise an excerpt from any film submitted for promotional purposes of the festival.
+The individual or corporation submitting the film hereby warrants that it is authorised to commit the film for screening, and understands and accepts these requirements, rules and regulations.

 The Competition reserves the right to refuse entries.